abjawed/Devops/GIT/README.md

 - Hosts repositories (collections of folders and files) online.
 - Other similar tools: Azure Repos, Bitbucket, AWS CodeCommit, GitLab.

+### Repository

+- Collection of folders and files.
+- Maintains versions of the source code.
+- Example: mywebapp.html with different versions like mywebapp.html_v1.0, mywebapp.html_v1.1, etc.

 ## Working with GIT

 1. **Install GIT CLI**: